MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 2. Add `mixin` to your `$PATH`, then create a directory `~/mixin` with `genesis.json` and `nodes.json` in it.

 3. Generate your own node signer and payee keys by executing `mixin createaddress --public` twice.

 4. Store your signer and payee spend key securely and they can't be recovered if you lost them.

 5. Rename `config.example.json` to `config.json` and put it in`~/mixin`.
 Edit `~/mixin/config.json` with your own `signer` private spend key and `listener`.

-6. Send the pledge transaction to any other running Kernel Node, if it failes due to pending node operations, wait and try again.
+6. Send the pledge transaction to any other running Kernel Node, if it fails due to pending node operations, wait and try again.

 7. If your pledge transaction succeed, you can run the daemon `mixin kernel -d ~/mixin`.

-## Kenel Concepts
+## Kernel Concepts

 There are 5 Kernel Node operations, `pledge`, `cancel`, `accept`, `resign` and `remove`.

-Every successfull Kernel Node operation will prevent further Kernel Node operations for at least 12 hours.
+Every successful Kernel Node operation will prevent further Kernel Node operations for at least 12 hours.

 A Kernel Year is 365 natural days, and all nodes will be removed one by one at the beginning of a new Kernel Year.

-The Kernel Pledge Amount is 10000XIN for the first Kernel Year, and will change every Kernel Year.
+The Kernel Pledge Amount is 10000 XIN for the first Kernel Year, and will change every Kernel Year.

 ## Pledge Transaction

 This transaction will pledge your node, and the node will be accepted to the Kernel by the automatic accept transaction.

-- **inputs**: any amout of inputs from any signers, with the exact total Kernel Pledge Amount and all should be the type `0x00`.
+- **inputs**: any amount of inputs from any signers, with the exact total Kernel Pledge Amount and all should be the type `0x00`.

 - **outputs**: one single output with type `0xa3`, the exact Kernel Pledge Amount, zero keys, empty script and empty mask.

-- **extra**: 64 bytes extra which is the concat of signer public spend key and payee public spend key.
+- **extra**: 64 bytes extra which is the concatenation of signer public spend key and payee public spend key.

 This transaction can be sent out at any time before 14 days of the next Kernel Year and after 24 hours of a new Kernel Year.